FindMySchool LogoFindMySchool

 Pastoral tone is consistent with what you would expect in a large, urban academy: firm routines, visible adult presence, and repeated messaging around safety and kindness.
 The latest inspection materials also describe a settled environment where pupils report feeling safe and supported by trusted adults.

 Outcomes are the headline here, and they are strong enough to deserve careful unpacking.
-In the latest dataset, 96% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-The higher standard indicator is also elevated, at 37.67% versus an England average of 8%.
+In the 2024-25 / 2025 dataset, 100% of pupils met the expected standard in reading, writing and mathematics combined, and 30% reached the higher standard.

 Scaled scores reinforce the same story: reading 110, mathematics 110, and grammar, punctuation and spelling 108.
 Taken together, this is the profile of a school where attainment is not just above average but consistently high across core measures.